The-Microservice-Dungeon/docs/docs/gameLog.md

 ## Trophy

-Successes of a player that are honoured accross multiple games.
-Similar to "Achievments" in other games
+Successes of a player that are honoured across multiple games.
+Like "Achievements" in other games

 ### Trophies